allenc125789/TurtleNAS/README.md

 # Summary:

-TurtleNAS turns Debian into a NAS, to deliver files securley in it's shell!
+TurtleNAS turns Debian into a NAS, to deliver files securely in it's shell!

 Designed with a web-interface and an easily configurable system for adding clients for file backup and restoration.
 This program provides user-file downloading from the web, an easy setup, and security with SSH/HTTPS connections and the built-in linux PAM system for account management.